Indiana University Kokomo: Student life

-Deaf Awareness Week brings forward the importance of recognizing the challenges that arise with deafness and what students can do to accommodate those who are deaf.
-During the course of the week, a silent lunch is held for an hour where individuals are unable to communicate with one another as they could on a regular basis.
-Students had to learn nonverbal means to communicate with one another.

-Sexual Assault Awareness Week at IU Kokomo teaches students to prevent themselves and others from becoming victims.
-As a part of Sexual Assault Awareness Week, a self-defense workshop is set up as well as discussions on issues regarding sex, drugs and alcohol, two Step Up intervention training workshops and a resource table for students.
+IU Kokomo sponsors annual awareness events to bring recognition and to show support to various serious issues.
+Deaf Awareness Week is a week where a silent lunch is held for an hour, where individuals are unable to communicate with one another.
+Sexual Assault Awareness Week at IU Kokomo teaches students to prevent themselves and others from becoming victims, and a self-defense workshop is set up for discussions on issues regarding sex, drugs and alcohol, two Step Up intervention training workshops, and a resource table for students.
 The annual "Block Out Breast Cancer" volleyball game raises awareness surrounding breast cancer.
 Fans attend the game wearing pink.
 Educational pamphlets are passed out to the attendees to inform them about the importance of early detection as a part of Breast Cancer Awareness Month.

 Greek life

-In 2003, IU Kokomo brought Greek life to campus with the colonization of a national sorority, Phi Sigma Sigma whose principles include lifelong learning, inclusiveness, and leadership through service.
-In fall 2013, Phi Kappa Tau colonized at IU Kokomo and is the first NIC fraternity on campus.
-On April 11, 2015, the colony chartered as the Zeta Iota chapter.
+In 2003, IU Kokomo brought Greek life to campus with the colonization of a national sorority, Phi Sigma Sigma.
+In fall 2013, Phi Kappa Tau colonized at IU Kokomo and was the first NIC fraternity on campus.

 Athletics

 The Indiana–Kokomo (IUK or IU Kokomo) athletic teams are called the Cougars.
-The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the River States Conference (RSC; formerly known as the Kentucky Intercollegiate Athletic Conference (KIAC) until after the 2015–16 school year) since the 2013–14 academic year.
-The Cougars had previously competed as an NAIA Independent within the Association of Independent Institutions (AII) during the 2012–13 school year (when the school began its athletics program and joined the NAIA).
+The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the River States Conference (RSC) since the 2013–14 academic year.
+The Cougars had previously competed as an Independent within the Association of Independent Institutions (AII) during the 2012–13 school year (when the school began its athletics program and joined the NAIA).

 IU Kokomo competes in 14 intercollegiate varsity sports: Men's sports include baseball (2017–18), basketball (2011–12), cross country (2014–15), golf (2014–15) and track & field (indoor and outdoor); while women's sports include basketball (2014–15), cross country (2014–15), golf (2014–15), soccer (2019–20), tennis (2017–18), track & field (indoor and outdoor) and volleyball (2014–15).